 We work together as one College – our membership, our volunteer fellows and members, our staff, our lay members – all as equal partners; we work productively with our stakeholders across the UK and beyond

-We consult ad engage with all those with a voice in our work to make timely, and clear decisions
+We consult and engage so everyone has a voice in our work to make timely and clear decisions

 We take and create opportunities to advance and deliver on our aims